 Under the reflector cover, I found just a big resonator box.
 Every spiral antenna is represented as a simple probe.

 I must note that the whole build quality is not impressive.
-Most of the probes are not touching the backplate but some are touching.
+Most of the probes are not touching the backplate, but some are touching.
 It looks wrong.

 In the center of the resonator box just an LNB probe.

-Looks like the antenna schematic is something like this:
+It looks like the antenna schematic is something like this:

 The Schematic is quite simple.
 Of course, there are no polarization/LO selection circuits.